StillJosh/demand-forecasting/README.md

 ## Demand Forecasting

 This project tries to leverage LLMs for demand forecasting of SMEs.
 It consists of a NextApp (still some leftovers from the original App in the code), with a FastAPI backend that can predict future sales.
+There is still lot's of work to do.

 ### Forecast Sales